-Here’s Bola Tinubu Biography & Net Worth (2020) – In the field of politics, certain leaders have singled themselves out as political models for the upcoming politicians and have made themselves little gods who call the shots in their sphere of influence admist massive wealth and assets estimated at trillions of Naira.
+Here’s Bola Tinubu Biography & Net Worth (2023) – In the field of politics, certain leaders have singled themselves out as political models for the upcoming politicians and have made themselves little gods who call the shots in their sphere of influence amidst massive wealth and assets estimated at trillions of Naira.

-One of such politicians is Chief Bola Ahmed Tinubu aka the Jagaban of Borgu and the Asiwaju of Eko.
+One such politician is Chief Bola Ahmed Tinubu aka the Jagaban of Borgu and the Asiwaju of Eko.

 Surprisingly, or not so surprisingly for some, his early days weren’t so full of plenty and affluence, he was merely a hardworking accountant in an oil company, but today he is arguably the richest politician in Nigeria who was never a president.